aws-samples/nlp-textract-comprehend-demo/README.md

 # TODO

-- Create standards of variables names that will be received from environment variables
+- Finish IaC using CloudFormation to automate the stack creation.
-- Create IaC using CloudFormation to automate the stack creation
+- Create shell script to upload all the information to s3 and prepare the environment.
 - Update README